-One of the biggest storylines in the 2019 NFL and college football season will be which teams #TankforTua (Alabama QB Tua Tagovailoa) and #SuckforDuck (Oregon QB Justin Herbert).
+One of the biggest storylines in the 2019 NFL and college football seasons will be which teams #TankforTua (Alabama QB Tua Tagovailoa) and #SuckforDuck (Oregon QB Justin Herbert).

 8. San Francisco 49ers

 Niners definitely may seem like an odd choice and an outside the box option.
-Garappolo played 5 games after a trade from NE in 2017.
+Jimmy Garappolo played 5 games after a trade from the Patriots in 2017.
 His 2018 was basically all wiped out due to injury.
 If he gets hurt again in 2019 or struggles, San Fran will likely will have another high pick and will have a serious decision to make.
-Jimmy G has only started 10 total games in his career and will be 28 years old when the 2019 season ends.
+Jimmy G has only started 10 games total in his career and will be 28 years old when the 2019 season ends.
 49ers have passed on several QBs the last couple of years, can they afford to pass again if the opportunity presents itself?

 7. Denver Broncos

-This is likely a long-shot after Denver drafted Drew Lock in the second round (42nd overall) but what if Joe Flacco flops (he will) and Lock is terrible (I don’t think this will be true)?
-If both QBs stink it up and Broncos have a top 5 pick, it will be hard to pass up an elite-level QB prospect.
+This is likely a long-shot after Denver drafted Drew Lock in the second round (42nd overall) but what if Joe Flacco flops (he probably will) and Lock is terrible (I don’t think this will be true)?
+If both QBs stink it up and Broncos have a top 5 pick, it might be hard to pass up an elite-level QB prospect.

 6. Tennessee Titans